-Domain Comments Opinion assessment level In the Environment domain, Société Générale achieves an advanced performance, above the sector average.
+Domain Comments Opinion assessment level In the Environment domain, Société Générale achieves an advanced performance, above the sector Advanced Environmental average.
 The bank discloses a comprehensive environmental strategy, including quantitative targets.
-A clear Advanced Environment improvement is evident in 'Development of green products and services', with comprehensive commitment in its ESG Integration Governance Policy and dedicated means to guarantee the analysis of environmental risks in its lending activities.
+A clear improvement is evident in 'Development of green products and services', with comprehensive commitment in its ESG Integration Governance Policy and dedicated means to guarantee the analysis of environmental risks in its lending activities.
 The E&S Guidelines and sectorial policies that guide the company's financing decisions are part of a comprehensive approach to address indirect environmental impacts.
 In terms of business travels, a quantitative target has been recently communicated.
-Robust Livioninent Limited Weak Société Générale continues to display a robust performance in the Human Resources and the Community Involvement domains.
-Employee-representatives are present at Board level and the company states to work to maintain dialogue with its employees in various ways, depending on the size and structure of local Advanced work to maintain dialogue with its employees in various ways, depending on the size and structure of local teams and the applicable laws in each country out of Europe.
+Robust LIMIOIIIIeilai Limited Weak Société Générale continues to display a robust performance in the Human Resources and the Community Involvement domains.
+Employee-representatives are present at Board level and the company states to work to maintain dialogue with its employees in various ways, depending on the size and structure of local teams and the applicable laws in each country out of Europe.
 Otherwise, in line with its strategic priorities, the bank discloses comprehensive efforts to support local development and customers in financial distress.
-At last, Société Générale achieves an advanced performance in the Human Rights domain, above its sector average.
-Procedures through which employees can voice their concerns are available also in sensitive countries for the protection of freedom of association.
+Advanced Social Robust At last, Société Générale achieves an advanced performance in the Human Rights domain, above its sector average.
+Procedures through which employees can voice their concerns are available also in Limited sensitive countries for the protection of freedom of association.
 Concerning diversity, Société Générale set specific targets for women in management and a Diversity Board defines the strategy and monitors the actions proposed by the Group diversity team.
-Robust Social 11.1.1 Limited Weak Société Générale's performance in the Business Behaviour and Corporate Governance domains is robust.
+Weak Société Générale's performance in the Business Behaviour and Corporate Governance domains is robust.
 The company reveals efficient efforts to manage fair relations with clients and business ethics.
-A relevant Advanced Governance improvement is noticed for Responsible Lobbying, due to the adoption of a policy covering the majority of issues at stake and the signature of the Common declaration on lobbying by Transparency International France's corporate members.
-Moreover, the company discloses the process for the definition of its material risk takers and their remuneration is reviewed by the Internal Audit division.
-Société Générale's score in 'Executive Robust Limited remuneration' is robust due to the integration of CSR performance conditions for the variable part and the set up of risk alignment rules in the remuneration of senior executives and material risk takers.
+A Advanced Governance relevant improvement is noticed for Responsible Lobbying, due to the adoption of a policy covering the majority of issues at stake and the signature of the Common declaration on lobbying by Transparency International France's corporate members.
+Robust Moreover, the company discloses the process for the definition of its material risk takers and their remuneration is reviewed by the Internal Audit division.
+Société Générale's score in 'Executive Limited remuneration' is robust due to the integration of CSR performance conditions for the variable part and the set up of risk alignment rules in the remuneration of senior executives and material risk takers.
 Weak

-Société Générale is included in the following Vigeo Indices (as the date of publication) :
+Société Générale is included in the following Vigeo Eiris Indices (as the date of publication):

-Analysis of stakeholder-related ESG controversies and disputable activities
+Stakeholder-related ESG controversies and disputable activities